429 rate_limited with standard Retry-After + X-RateLimit-* headers.

 A call to

-/api/v1/* with a valid API key passes through:- Per-API-key (200 req/min) — gated inside the
+/api/v1/* with a valid API key passes through:- Per-API-key (200 req/min): gated inside the

-v1Handlerwrapper after auth. - Per-tenant aggregate (5000 req/min) — applied via the same path so a runaway script in one tenant can’t accumulate quota by issuing N keys.
+v1Handlerwrapper after auth. - Per-tenant aggregate (5000 req/min): applied via the same path so a runaway script in one tenant can’t accumulate quota by issuing N keys.

-Dashboard pages (Clerk-authed)
+Dashboard pages (authenticated session)

-Dashboard pages (Clerk-authed)
+Dashboard pages (authenticated session)

 A page render or server action under